 Travelling with medication and medical devices overseas can be difficult.
 You may have trouble finding some things you need overseas.
 You may also have trouble taking what you need with you on your flight or cruise.

 Some medication could be illegal in your destination.
-Locally-bought medication can be poor quality or counterfeit.
-Some just hard to find, especially if they're not widely accepted in the local culture.
+Locally bought medication can be poor quality or counterfeit, or some just hard to find, especially if they're not widely accepted in the local culture.

 Plan ahead.
 Get the information you need before you go.
 When you're informed, you can take steps to reduce the risk of having problems with medication or medical equipment while you're away.

 - see your doctor or travel clinic for medical advice

 - get travel insurance